cake-contrib/Cake.Issues/docs/docs/blog/posts/2021-07-28-cake-issues-v1.0.0-released.md

 It was therefore decided to release separate versions of the Cake.Issues.Reporting.Generic addin for the different script runners:

-* [Cake.Issues.Reporting.Generic]: The addin packaged in a self-contained NuGet package for use with Cake script runners
+* [Cake.Issues.Reporting.Generic]{target="_blank"}: The addin packaged in a self-contained NuGet package for use with Cake script runners
-* [Cake.Frosting.Issues.Reporting.Generic]: The addin packaged in a NuGet package containing dependencies for use with [Cake Frosting]
+* [Cake.Frosting.Issues.Reporting.Generic]{target="_blank"}: The addin packaged in a NuGet package containing dependencies for use with [Cake Frosting]

-[Cake.Frosting.Issues.Reporting.Generic] has the additional benefit for the user that it gives the user full control of what exact version of dependencies should be used.
+[Cake.Frosting.Issues.Reporting.Generic]{target="_blank"} has the additional benefit for the user that it gives the user full control of what exact version of dependencies should be used.
 In the future more Cake Issues addins might be released in Frosting specific packages.